 Theatre Journal is a quarterly, peer-reviewed journal featuring historiographical, cultural, and/or theoretical analyses of theatre, dance, and performance in both national and transnational contexts.
 The journal publishes two general issues and two special issues per year.
 Please refer to the “Call for Papers” section of our website for upcoming special issue themes and deadlines.
-Theatre Journal tends not to publish essays that focus solely on a single play or production.
+Theatre Journal does not publish essays that focus solely on a single play or production.
 Submissions for the general issues are always welcome.
 We strongly encourage prospective authors to become familiar with our journal before submitting; a free issue is available at https://muse.jhu.edu/journal/196.
 We also encourage prospective authors to review the FAQs for additional information.

 To submit an article for consideration in Theatre Journal’s print edition, please provide a MS Word file that adheres to the following guidelines:

 - Articles should be 6,000 to 9,000 words in length (including endnotes), double-spaced.
 (Even though the articles are published with footnotes, endnotes are preferable for the review process.)

 - Provide a separate file containing a cover letter with author’s name, snail-mail and email addresses, telephone number, and professional affiliation.